Introduction to Creative Project Management: Beginner's Guide

 Other than ensuring that a creative project runs smoothly, there are a few other reasons why it is important:

-Lays Out the End Game
+Lays Out the End Goal

 Balances Workload